What are Micro websites

 Monetization Paths

-• Affiliate: recommend relevant tools on the Tools Page and in posts.
+• Affiliate: relevant tools on the Tools Page and in posts.

 • Leads: simple checklist PDF via email capture.